Samizo-AITL/EduMecha/README.md

 👉 [EduMecha Discussions ページへ移動](https://github.com/Samizo-AITL/EduMecha/discussions)

 We welcome your questions, suggestions, and use case sharing in [EduMecha Discussions](https://github.com/Samizo-AITL/EduMecha/discussions).
-Feel free to join the conversation!
+Feel free to join the conversation